 Absolutely.
 100 percent.

-It takes no time at all to set up an account and get Cushion to work for you.
-All you have to do is simply sign up with the link below, which takes less than five minutes.
-Then, you give them access to your bank and credit cards and allow them permission to find fees and contact your bank to negotiate a refund on your behalf.
+It takes no time at all to set up an account and get Cushion to start working for you.
+All you have to do is simply sign up with the link below, which takes less than three minutes.
+Then, you give them access to monitor your bank and credit cards and allow them permission to find fees, and contact your bank to negotiate a refund on your behalf.

 Let's face it, life is expensive.
 Small fees add up to large expenses.
 But consider this: Just one fee refunded will cover the cost of your Cushion subscription!
 And if you find that the service isn't worth it, you can cancel at any time.